CryptoStrikers/operations-docs/faq.md

 **How do I sell CryptoStrikers cards?**

+Currently, click the OpenSea link in the Marketplace tab - each of your cards are listed on OpenSea.
+You can see them by clicking your Account.
+Click one of the cards you own, and you will see a Sell button to start an auction.

-Go to the My Club page and click one of the cards that you own.
-There will be a button to ‘Sell’ your card on the Card Detail page.
+In the future, CryptoStrikers will launch its own marketplace.
+There, when you click one of the cards that you own, there will be a button to ‘Sell’ your card on the Card Detail page.

 **Can I list multiple cards in a single sale offer?**